Prosthetic makeup: Technique

-Lifecasts of full bodies and body parts are also used and reused as the basis for making fake body parts, severed limbs, and various "gore" type effects used in horror films or films where body parts are required.
+Life-casts of full bodies and body parts are also used and reused as the basis for making fake body parts, severed limbs, and various "gore" type effects used in horror films or films where body parts are required.

-The prosthetic required will be sculpted over the lifecast of that body part to become the design intended.
-For example, if the desired look is a pig nosed person then the artist would sculpt the pig nose over the actors real nose on the lifecast or positive copy.
+The prosthetic required will be sculpted over the life-cast of that body part to become the design intended.
+For example, if the desired look is a pig nosed person, then the artist would sculpt the pig nose over the actor's real nose on the life-cast or positive copy.
 The edges of the clay should be made as thin as possible, for the clay is a stand-in for what will eventually be the prosthetic piece.
 Once sculpted, the new addition of the clay sculpted prosthetic part must be molded.
-Since the positive has been prepared with the additional boarder and keys, it actually becomes part of the prosthetic mold itself.
+Since the positive has been prepared with the additional border and keys, it actually becomes part of the prosthetic mold itself.
 Once molded, and clay removed, new mold cleaned out, the positive is one part of the mold and the new mold is the other side which has the negative of the newly sculpted prosthetic.
-This gives two or more pieces of a mold - a positive of the face or body part, and one (or more for complex molds) "negative" mold piece(s) with prosthetic sculpted in.
+This gives two or more pieces of a mold - a positive of the face or body part, and one (or more for complex molds) "negative" mold pieces with prosthetic sculpted in.

 To make the new prosthetic, material is cast into the mold cavity (where the clay used to be).
 The prosthetic material can be foam latex, gelatin, silicone or other similar materials.
-The prosthetic is cured within the two part mold.
-The prosthetic is carefully removed and prepared for painting and or application to the actor.
+The prosthetic is cured within the two-part mold, and then carefully removed and prepared for painting and or application to the actor.